War of the Worlds (2005 film): Design and visual effects

 During the scene where Ferrier's stolen minivan is attacked by a mob, Janusz Kaminski and Spielberg wanted a lot of interactive lights, so they added different kinds of lights, including Coleman lamps, oil lanterns, flashlights and Maglights.
 The IL&M crew admitted that the destruction of the Bayonne Bridge was the toughest scene to be made with heavy usage mix of CGI effects and live action elements, and a four-week deadline so the shot could be used in a Super Bowl trailer.
 The scene originally had only a gas station exploding, but then Spielberg suggested blowing up the bridge as well.
 The scene involved Tripods shooting a Heat-Ray toward the minivan; the minivan's escape involved a lot of CGI layers to work out.
 Over 500 CGI effects were used in the film.

 Costume designer Joanna Johnston created 60 different versions of Ferrier's leather jacket, to illustrate the degrees to which he is weathered from the beginning of the journey to the end.
 "He begins with the jacket, a hoodie, and two t-shirts," explains Johnston.
 One piece of Dakota Fanning's costume that takes on a special importance is her lavender horse purse: "I wanted her to have something that made her feel safe, some little thing that she could sleep with and put over her face," Johnston notes.
 "That was the lavender horse purse.
 We tied it up on a ribbon and Dakota hung it on her body, so it was with her at all times."
 Johnston dressed Robbie for an unconscious emulation of his father, "They're more alike than they realize, with great tension on the surface," Johnston says.

-Music
+Soundtrack

 Longtime Spielberg collaborator John Williams composed the score.
+He decided not to compose Harry Potter and the Goblet of Fire in favor of War of the Worlds, as well as Star Wars: Episode III – Revenge of the Sith, Memoirs of a Geisha and Munich.
 A soundtrack album was released on June 21, 2005, by Decca Records, followed by an expanded "limited edition" soundtrack released through Intrada Records in 2020.